 Staff requesting permission to carry a firearm must attend an Initial Firearms Qualification Course consisting of a minimum of three days of instruction and live firing range experience.
-A minimum of four hundred (400)rounds will be allocated for each individual at this training.
+A minimum of four hundred (400) rounds will be allocated for each individual at this training.
 At least two qualification attempts will be permitted at this training using the approved course of fire for firearms qualification with an eighty percent score needed to qualify.
-This initial training will be conducted by district firearms officer.
+This initial training will be conducted by a certified firearm instructor.

-Those staff failing to obtain a passing score on the first course will be permitted to re-take the training a second time when the course is again available.
+Those staff failing to obtain a passing score on the first course will be permitted to re-take the training a second time when the course is again available b.
+Requalification c.
+Practice